syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Layouts.md

 ![Items stretch image](Layout_images/ItemsStretch.png)

 ### Auto
 The step view item size is determined by the size of the content and secondary content.
-It is applicable only when the `Orientation` is `Vertical`.
-If the size of content and secondary content is less than the `StepViewItem.MarkerHeight`, then the `SfStepProgressBar.MinimumItemSpacing` is used.
+It is applicable only when the `Orientation` is `Vertical.` If the size of the content and secondary content is less than the `StepViewItem.MarkerHeight,` then the `SfStepProgressBar.MinimumItemSpacing` is used.

 Define the data templates in the Window’s resources.